jeroenpeeters/thesis/README.md

  -

-## On the journey to continuous deployment: Technical and social challenges along the way
+## On the journey to continuous deployment: Technical and social challenges along the way (claps2015journey)
 Literature review and case study at Atlassian.
 Contains summary of challenges faced and mitigation strategies.

- - organisations need to be well prepared to handle technical and social adoption challenges
+ - organizations need to be well prepared to handle technical and social adoption challenges
  - requires proper hardware and software to handle the CD process
  - software developers may feel an increased amount of pressure to have code ready to be deployed immediately
  - lack of understanding / lack of motivation